-- Costs for hosting refugees in the Netherlands will continue to constrain the funding that is available for ‘regular’ development programs in the coming years, as parts of the funding to cover these costs in 2016 and 2017 have been frontloaded and will be financed from future ODA budgets until 2020.
+- The Netherlands uses its development budget to cover the costs of hosting refugees in the donor country, which puts pressure on the funding available for development programs.
+Costs for hosting refugees in the Netherlands will continue to constrain the funding that is available for ‘regular’ development programs in the coming years, as parts of the funding to cover these costs in 2016 and 2017 have been frontloaded and will be financed from future ODA budgets until 2020.

 What will the Netherlands’ ODA focus on?

 - Dutch ODA currently focuses on four thematic priorities: 1) security and the rule of law, 2) water, 3) food security, and 4) sexual reproductive health and rights (including HIV/AIDS).
 These priorities are expected to largely remain in place after the March 2017 elections, though there might be changes in focus within them.